 Google appeared in 1998 thanks to the efforts of Larry Page and Sergey Brin.
 Initially, a student and a post-graduate of the Stanford University developed an algorithm that ranked sites contingent on the number of backlinks for every URL.
 By the end of the year, Google had indexed 60 million pages and received its first positive feedback.
 From its launching, it began superseding its search competitors, in particular Yahoo!, Excite.com, Lycos, Netscape’s Netcenter, AOL.com, Go.com, and MSN.com.

 Google intends to arrange all the world’s information and make it generally accessible and useful.
 That is why thousands of the company employees are actively working to improve search algorithms and are regularly updating the system to show the results that are the most suitable to the users’ requests.
-Let us remind you that the latest update has taken place quite recently and you can read about it in the article Google May 4, 2020.
+The latest Google update has taken place quite recently and you can read about it in the article Google May 4, 2020.

-Compared to the Stanford research scientists, Jeff Bezos has pursued a different target, this popular entrepreneur began his career on Wall Street.
+Compared to the Stanford research scientists, Jeff Bezos has pursued a different target.
+The popular entrepreneur began his career on Wall Street.
 He occupied different positions and was developing the network for international trade.
 In the second half of 1994, during his cross-country trip from New York to Seattle, Bezos launched his online store Amazon.com.
 He thought that books would be the best-selling product on the Internet that is why the platform was initially specialized in books alone.
-Gradually, the assortment had been expanded and included all products and services and today, Amazon is the world’s largest e-commerce platform.
+Gradually, the assortment had been expanded to include all products and online services.
+Today, Amazon is the world’s largest e-commerce platform.
 In 2018, its founder was recognized to be the richest person on the planet.